-The Center for the Global Learner fosters intercultural understanding and the development of engaged global citizens.
-Its mission is to lead and facilitate global engagement and intercultural understanding.
+The Center for the Global Learner seeks to lead, foster, and facilitate global engagement and intercultural understanding.

 English as a Second Language

 Durham Tech offers courses in English as a Second Language (ESL) to non-native speakers at several locations in Durham and Orange counties.
-Courses are free, and students must be at least 18 years old to enroll.
+Courses are free, and students must be at least 18 years of age or older to enroll.
 All new ESL students must first take a placement exam.
-View the Placement Test and Class Schedule.

 Continuing Education for Non-Native Speakers

-Durham Tech offers additional non-credit, fee-based courses in Continuing Education for Non-Native Speakers (Beyond Basic ESL) for students whose proficiency is beyond the basic ESL program.
-For class offerings and fees, please visit the Beyond Basic ESLweb page.
+Durham Tech offers additional noncredit, fee-based courses in Continuing Education for Non-Native Speakers (Beyond Basic ESL) for students whose proficiency is beyond the basic ESL program.

 English for Academic Purposes

 English for Academic Purposes (EAP) is a program designed to help students improve their skills in U.S. Academic English.
-Students entering this program already have the basics of English (or speak another variety of English), but need to improve their skills as it relates to college-level reading, writing, research, grammar, listening, and speaking.
+Students entering this program already have the basics of English (or speak another variation of English), but need to improve their college-level reading, writing, research, grammar, listening, and speaking skills.

-Durham Tech offers Public Service and Medical Interpreting certificate and diploma programs to prepare students to work as paraprofessional interpreters via a combination of evening seated, hybrid, and online classes.
-Prerequisites and plans of study can be found at the Interpretation Programs web page.
+Durham Tech offers Public Service and Medical Interpreting certificate and diploma programs to prepare students to work as paraprofessional interpreters.
+View more in the Academic Programs section of this document.

 International Student Services

-Durham Tech facilitates several study/travel abroad programs for students to learn about and experience a different culture.
-Some programs may be led by Durham Tech faculty, while others are identified through individual student interest.
-More information can be found on the CGL’s study/travel abroad section.
+Durham Tech facilitates several study/travel abroad programs for students to learn about and experience different cultures.
+Some programs are developed by Durham Tech faculty, while others are identified through individual student interest.